top of page

 Grid-tied refers to personal solar systems that are connected to existing power grids.
 This means that, for safety reasons, if power in your area goes out, you will also lose power.

 Yes!
-As long as the battery system is attached to a renewable energy source and is contracted at the same time as the renewable energy source you will get a 26% tax credit on the price of batteries.
+The battery can be connected to a renewable energy source or it doesn't have tp be, you will get a 30% tax credit on the price of batteries.

 Will I still have an energy bill if I get solar?